itsalectric/643_Project_2/README.md

 	/home/ubuntu/.config/flintrock/config.yaml

-Edit the file yaml file according to the parameters you set when creating the worker nodes.
+Edit the file `config.yaml file` according to the parameters you set when creating the worker nodes.
 Most of the information can be found on the EC2 dashboard.
 Also add the path of the .pem key you just uploaded.

 :rainbow::rainbow::rainbow::rainbow::rainbow::rainbow:
 EDIT LATER